spacetelescope/yaml-schema-standard/source/index.rst

 *TBD: It is not yet clear whether this keyword is necessary or desirable.*

-YAML provides an ``!!omap`` type [TODO: link to YAML spec] for *ordered* mappings.
+YAML provides an ``!!omap`` type [#f3]_ for *ordered* mappings.
 In JSON terms, this equates to semantically meaningful order to the properties in the object, which is not normally possible in JSON without a local convention.
 As native language support for ordered mappings is not implemented in all YAML parsers, applications may choose to ignore this keyword for validation purposes.
 However, this keyword may also be used as a presentation hint, informing the YAML writer on the order to write out keywords in a specific mapping object, where possible.

 ``style`` keyword